 What Causes Acne

 Acne is blind.
-The most common skin condition, acne affects people of all ages, races, socioeconomic statuses and genders, at some point, during their lifetimes.
+The most common skin condition, acne affects people of all ages, races, socioeconomic statuses and genders - and can begin in puberty or much later in life.

 What is Acne?